Sargassum in Cancún: Season, Impact, and Alternatives

 Sargassum is a floating seaweed that, due to ocean currents and climatic factors, reaches the shores of the Mexican Caribbean, including Cancún.
 In recent years, its accumulation has increased, temporarily affecting the appearance of some beaches.

 For those looking for the best time to visit Cancún, it's important to consider the presence of sargassum.
-Typically, sargassum is more abundant between April and September, peaking in June and July, while from October to March its arrival is less frequent due to oceanic conditions.
+Typically, sargassum is more abundant between April and October, peaking in June and July, while from November to March its arrival is less frequent due to oceanic conditions.

 Impact of Sargassum on Cancún’s Beaches and Tourism